apache/spark/docs/sql-programming-guide.md

     - The rules to determine the result type of an arithmetic operation have been updated.
 In particular, if the precision / scale needed are out of the range of available values, the scale is reduced up to 6, in order to prevent the truncation of the integer part of the decimals.
 All the arithmetic operations are affected by the change, ie. addition (`+`), subtraction (`-`), multiplication (`*`), division (`/`), remainder (`%`) and positive module (`pmod`).
     - Literal values used in SQL operations are converted to DECIMAL with the exact precision and scale needed by them.
     - The configuration `spark.sql.decimalOperations.allowPrecisionLoss` has been introduced.
 It defaults to `true`, which means the new behavior described here; if set to `false`, Spark uses previous rules, ie. it doesn't adjust the needed scale to represent the values and it returns NULL if an exact representation of the value is not possible.
+  - In PySpark, `df.replace` does not allow to omit `value` when `to_replace` is not a dictionary.
+Previously, `value` could be omitted in the other cases and had `None` by default, which is counterintuitive and error prone.

 ## Upgrading From Spark SQL 2.1 to 2.2